AmpersandJS/ampersand-paginated-subcollection/README.md

 ### .length

-The subcollection maintains a read-only length property that simply proxies to the array length of the models it contains.
+The paged collection maintains a read-only length property that simply proxies to the array length of the models it contains.

 ### .models